 In my late 20s, I began to dream about being an author, but this was not a career choice that had ever been encouraged by anyone.
 It wasn't mentioned in school; and strangely, considering how much my parents read, not by them either.
 In their defence, I hasten to add that I don't think I ever voiced an interest in writing stories.

-Now, another some 20 years later, I have finally written and published my first novel.
+Now, years later, I have finally written and published my first novel.